Jared-Glenn/Camelot_The_Resistance/README.md

 Generally, roles are more complex in this game, though, and we also introduce a scoring mechanic.
 In order to play, players will need to adapt to the new rules and reference them here or on the app throughout the course of play.

-This can be made more simple with the use of the **Camelot App**, available on Android, which can maintain roles for reference throughout the game.
+All of this can be made more simple with the use of the **Camelot App**, available on Android, which can maintain roles for reference throughout the game.

 ## Round Overview